dracut-crypt-ssh/dracut-crypt-ssh/README.md

  - `dropbear_rsa_key`, `dropbear_ecdsa_key` (default: `GENERATE`) - Source of the keys, possible options:
    - `SYSTEM` - copy the private keys from the encrypted system (not recommended)
    - `GENERATE` - generate a new keys (during the creation of initramfs)
-   - path - key file in openssh format to use (a public file with '.pub' ending should be present too)
+   - path - key file in OpenSSH format as generared by ssh-keygen (a public file with '.pub' ending must be present too)
  - `dropbear_acl` (default: `/root/.ssh/authorized_keys`) - Keys which allowed to login into initramfs

 After any configuration change, you have to rebuild the initramfs as the configuration takes effect during the building the initramfs.

+## 4.1 Generating keys for dracut-crypt-ssh (recommended)

+By default, dracut-crypt-ssh generates an SSH key whenever the image is built (`GENERATE`), which either creates administrative overhead or weakens the security of the SSH connection as keys will be regenerated transparently during system updates.
+It is highly recommended to generate SSH keys specifically for dracut-crypt-ssh and validate these keys during the initial connection.
+The following steps should give you an idea how to set this up.
+You can change the directory as you wish.
+Keep these SSH keys safe, but also keep in mind that they will be copied to the initramfs on the unencrypted boot partition (where they may be extracted or changed).

+    # umask 0077
+    # mkdir /root/dracut-crypt-ssh-keys
+    # ssh-keygen -t rsa -f /root/dracut-crypt-ssh-keys/ssh_dracut_rsa_key
+    # ssh-keygen -t ecdsa -f /root/dracut-crypt-ssh-keys/ssh_dracut_ecdsa_key

+Point to these keys in the configuration `/etc/dracut.conf.d/crypt-ssh.conf`:

+    dropbear_rsa_key="/root/dracut-crypt-ssh-keys/ssh_dracut_rsa_key"
+    dropbear_ecdsa_key="/root/dracut-crypt-ssh-keys/ssh_dracut_ecdsa_key"

+Remember regenerate the initramfs after this step:

+    # dracut --force

 # 5. Security warning